tryolabs/aws-workshop/workshop/set-up-users.md

 # Set up users on AWS

+You will generate (or receive) credentials during this step.
+You should save these credentials in your password manager of choice.
+If you don't use one yet, take a look at [BitWarden](https://bitwarden.com/): a fully featured and open source password manager.

 > **TryoTip:** if you are using the **Tryolabs Playground AWS account**, this section does not apply.
 Please, read it anyway, so you have some context on what you would do with a bare new AWS account.

 As you might already now there is a special account in AWS called _root_.
 This is the account used to do the initial setup for users, roles and billing information.
 Is recommended to create a user with administrator privileges for the every day use and [not use the root account](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users) to login to AWS.
 Additionally, you should make sure you enable [Multi Factor Authentication (MFA)](http://docs.aws.amazon.com/console/iam/security-status-activate-mfa) on your root account, and use an app like [Authy](https://authy.com/) as a second factor on your phone (Android/iOS).